 XQALUSER array.
 If the specified alert is not present, the root array is returned passed to the routine or option that is run when the alert is selected.
-It can also be obtained from a listing of all of the xqauser: (required) This is the Internal Entry Number (IEN, DUZ value) in the NEW PERSON file (#200) for the desired root: (optional) This parameter is a closed reference to a local or global root.
-If root is not specified, then the data is returned in the XQALUSER array.
+It can also be obtained from a listing of all of the xgaid values for a specified user and/or patient.